Linux Is My Computer Operating System

 I bought a Raspberry Pi 400 desktop computer in 2021, and it’s currently sitting on the computer desk I mentioned.
 It runs Raspberry Pi OS, another Linux distribution.
 I bought the laptop computer I’m currently using while I was in the United States in 2023.
 I had it dual booting Windows 11 and Linux Mint for a while.
 Then I relegated Windows 11 to a virtual machine.
 Then I ended up deleting the virtual machine.

 Most Linux distributions and desktop environments are easier to use than Windows.
-The only reason there are more Windows desktop users than Linux desktop users is because most of them are never given a choice, if they even have a choice.
+The only reason there are more Windows desktop users than Linux desktop users is because most people are never given a choice in the matter.

 Image by Diego Carvalho, CC BY-SA 4.0, via Wikimedia Commons